 Gaming monitors with TN (Twisted Nematic) panels are among the most popular.
-The fact that they have faster response times than IPS and VA panels makes them excellent for gamers.
+They have faster response times than IPS and VA panels, making them excellent for gamers.
 In comparison to their IPS equivalents, TN monitors are often less expensive.

-To know more about TN and IPS visit: TN VS IPS.
+To learn more about TN and IPS, visit: TN VS IPS.

-Until the color calibration on any of these screens is perfect, however, they will have no negative impact on the human eyes.
+However, until the color calibration on any of these screens is perfect, they will not negatively impact the human eyes.

 Click here: Best Monitors for Nintendo switch if you are interested in buying the best gaming monitor.